 Gemini-powered Siri coming in late February

-Earlier this month, Apple swallowed its pride and quietly announced a multi-year partnership with Google to use Gemini for next-generation Apple Foundation Models.
+Earlier this month, Apple swallowed its pride and quietly announced a multiyear partnership with Google to use Gemini AI to power next-generation Apple Foundation Models.
 This will help the company unlock “innovative new experiences” for iPhone users.

-With Apple’s AI efforts lagging behind its competition, the company had little choice but to turn to one of its competitors for help.
+With Apple’s AI efforts lagging, the company had little choice but to turn to one of its competitors for help.

 The company initially explored partnerships with Anthropic and OpenAI to supply the models needed to revamp Siri, with Google nowhere in the picture.
 Those discussions ultimately fell apart by the middle of the year.

-Bloomberg’s Mark Gurman reports in the first Power On newsletter of the year that by the time Apple revisited its options later in 2025, Google’s Gemini had improved dramatically.
-Plus, the search giant reportedly accepted Apple’s financial terms, which helped seal the deal.
+Bloomberg’s Mark Gurman reported in his Power On newsletter Sunday that by the time Apple revisited its options later in 2025, Gemini had improved dramatically.
+Plus, Google reportedly accepted Apple’s financial terms, which helped seal the deal.

 Apple internally refers to the Gemini-powered system as Apple Foundation Models version 10.
 It reportedly runs at roughly 1.2 trillion parameters and operates on Apple’s Private Cloud Compute servers.